 2. Print and prepare the student award certificates

-You’ll receive two different student award certificates (Star Student or MVP-Most Valuable Person) and you can choose if you want to have students color in their own pictures or if you want a regular $100 bill.
-You’ll also receive two different badge designs (Star Student or MVP).
+You’ll receive two different student award certificates (Star Student or MVP-Most Valuable Person), and you can choose if you want to have students color in their own pictures or if you want a regular $100 bill.
+You’ll also receive two badge designs (Star Student or MVP).

-3. Decide what you plan to say about each student ahead of time
+3. Decide what to say about students ahead of time

 Don’t overthink this.
 Remember special moments – times of pride when they met a goal, instances of challenge, those moments when they wanted to give up or felt frustrated – but overcame it and succeeded.
 Think about the moments that required effort on their part.
 That’s what I focused on for the student awards because (in my opinion) those are the traits that need to be recognized and celebrated, not “cleanest desk” or “nicest hair.”

-Jot those ideas down on paper so you aren’t caught unprepared at award time.
+Jot those ideas down on paper so you aren’t unprepared at award time.

 4. Prepare your slide show

-If you get stuck on how to do it, just search on Google.
-The directions are a bit different depending on the type of computer that you have and which version of the operating system (my school still uses Windows 10).
+If you get stuck on how to do it, search on Google.
+The directions are a bit different depending on your computer type and which version of the operating system (my school still uses Windows 10).

 5. Jot down a list of Favorite Moments

-You may want to have students vote on some favorite school and classroom memories.
-Make a short list and include ideas like the ones I listed above.
-My list was fairly short because I wanted enough time for each student share their own stand-out memories.
+You may want students to vote on some favorite school and classroom memories.
+Make a list and include ideas like the ones I listed above.
+My list was fairly short because I wanted enough time for each student to share their own stand-out memories.

 Want your FREE Star Student and MVP Awards?